 Broadcast Events

 Broadcast events implement fan-out delivery: every subscribing service receives a copy of each message.
-This is the opposite of workqueue events, where only one instance processes each message.
+This is the opposite of workqueue events (one instance processes each message) and distinct from ordered events (every instance receives a full sequential replay).

 When to use